 Our founder, Purav Bhatt, is one of the highest-rated criminal defense lawyers in Illinois and has more than a decade of experience defending people charged with DUI – as well as a wide range of other offenses.
 A former Cook County State’s Attorney, Mr. Bhatt has an in-depth understanding of the state’s criminal justice system and knows how prosecutors work.
 His prosecutorial experience allows him to devise robust strategies to defend his clients and achieve results that most other Chicago DUI lawyers cannot.

-Call The Law Firm of Purav Bhatt today at 773-791-9682 or contact us online to schedule a free consultation with an experienced DUI defense attorney.
+Call The Law Firm of Purav Bhatt today at 773-791-9682 or contact us online to schedule a contact us with an experienced DUI defense attorney.